Gamefist/Skuddbot-v2-wiki/Features/server-settings.md

 * `$server` - Will be replaced by the name of the server that is joined/left.

 `WELCOME_GOODBYE_CHANNEL` takes a ID of a channel for these messages to be posted in, this setting must be set in order for the welcome and goodbye messages to work.

+#### Channel does not exist error
+Server owners can receive a DM from Skuddbot about that the bot tried to send a welcome/goodbye message to a channel that does not exist.
+When this error is encountered, the bot will automatically set the `WELCOME_GOODBYE_CHANNEL` value to `-1` (disabled).
+To reactivate the owner must set the `WELCOME_GOODBYE_CHANNEL` setting back to a channel ID that does exist.
 {% hint style="info" %}
 For more information about getting ID's of things in discord, please view [Turning on developer mode](/getting-started.md#turning-on-developer-mode) in the [Getting started](/getting-started.md) article.
 {% endhint %}

-### Granting role on join
+### Granting a role on join
-The `ROLE_ON_JOIN` setting takes the name of a role, this role will then be given to users when they join the server.
+The `ROLE_ON_JOIN` setting takes the name of a role, this role will be given to users when they join the server.
+Setting this setting to `null`, disables it.
 {% hint style="danger" %}
 * Make sure the role name is typed exactly as it is set in Discord.
 This setting is case sensitive.
 * Make sure the role you are trying to give is below the highest role Skuddbot has in the hierarchy.